samuk10/FASTAPI-Course/README.md

 # Features

 - users should be able to like a post
-- should only be able to like a post at once
+- should only be able to like a post at once (composite primary_key will take care of it!)
 - retrieving posts should also fetch the total number of likes

 # stuffs